 7. Buy Only Energy Star Certified Appliances

 When an appliance has the ENERGY STAR certification, it means that they’ve been certified by the U.S. Department of Energy, and designed to use up less energy than past models.
-While they can cost a bit more initially, ENERGY STAR certified appliance will save you some serious money in the long run if used properly.
+While they can cost a bit more initially, ENERGY STAR-certified appliances will save you some serious money in the long run if used properly.

 8. Recycle, Repurpose and Reuse

 Our electronics provide us with much in the way of usefulness and entertainment.
 The problem is, many of our electronic items become obsolete quickly and are discarded.
-You can help save money for yourself as well as go green for the planet by unloading them to sites such as Gazelle and NextWorth.
+You can help save money for yourself as well as go green for the planet by uploading them to sites such as Gazelle.
 For more information on how to recycle your previously used electronics, visit the EPA’s site here.